 - Mature galangal and mature ginger are sun-dried for few hours before being roasted.

-- Shallots are either roasted, pickled, boiled, or used fresh.
+- Shallots are roasted, pickled, boiled or used fresh.

-- Fermented shrimp paste is being roasted in banana leaves (for aroma and food safety).
+- Fermented shrimp paste is being roasted in banana leaves (for both aroma and food safety).

 - Dry spices are roasted on low heat to release their aroma.

-Coriander seeds (ลูกผักชี), makhwaen (zanthoxylum limon-ella alston มะแขว่น) and deebplee (Javanese long pepper ดีปลี), in almost equal quantities, account for about 80% of the spice mix.
-The rest are small quantities of cumin seeds (ยี่หร่า), sweet fennel (เทียนข้าวเปลือก), black pepper corns (พริกไทยดำ), nutmeg (ลูกจันทน์เทศ), mace (ดอกจันทน์เทศ), cinnamon (อบเชย), star anise (โป๊ยกั๊ก), cloves (กานพลู), sand ginger (เปราะหอม), dill seeds (มะแหลบ or เทียนตั๊กแตน) and cardamom (ลูกกระวาน).
+Coriander seeds (ลูกผักชี), makhwaen (zanthoxylum limon-ella alston, มะแขว่น) and deebplee (Javanese long pepper, ดีปลี) in almost equal quantities, account for about 80 percent of the spice mix.
+The rest comprises small quantities of cumin seeds (ยี่หร่า), sweet fennel (เทียนข้าวเปลือก), black peppercorns (พริกไทยดำ), nutmeg (ลูกจันทน์เทศ), mace (ดอกจันทน์เทศ), cinnamon (อบเชย), star anise (โป๊ยกั๊ก), cloves (กานพลู), sand ginger (เปราะหอม), dill seeds (มะแหลบ or เทียนตั๊กแตน) and cardamom (ลูกกระวาน).

-Makhwaen, a relative of Szechuan pepper, and deebplee (long Indian pepper) are probably the most important spices in Naam Phrik Laap.
-They give it a unique, pungent heat spiciness and an unmistakable aroma with a mild sensation of numbness of the lips.
-The provinces of Phrae (แพร่) and Nan (น่าน) are famous of their use of high quantities of makhwaen and deebplee, resulting in what is considered to be the most pungent Naam Phrik Laap available.
+Makhwaen, a relative of Szechuan pepper, and deebplee (long Indian pepper) are probably the most important spices in naam phrik laap.
+They give it a unique, pungent heat spiciness – and an unmistakable aroma that accompanies a mild sensation of numbness on the lips.
+The provinces of Phrae (แพร่) and Nan (น่าน) are famous for their copious use of makhwaen and deebplee, resulting in what is considered the most pungent naam phrik laap available.

-In the northeastern parts of Lanna, mainly in the provinces of Lampoon and Chiang Mai, it is common to find Naam Phrik Laap that is perfumed with Chinese five spices mix, namely, cinnamon, star anise, cloves, peppercorns and fennel seeds.
+In the northeastern parts of Lanna, mainly in the provinces of Lampoon and Chiang Mai, it is common to find naam phrik laap perfumed with Chinese five-spice mix (cinnamon, star anise, cloves, peppercorns and fennel seeds).

-Up in the northern provinces of Phayao and Chiang Rai, a distinct Naam Phrik Laap is made by also adding pickled shallots and pickled bird’s eye chilies to the mix, a practice similar to the use of pickled mustard leaves so loved by the Yunnanese.
+Up in the northern provinces of Phayao and Chiang Rai, a distinct naam phrik laap is produced with the addition of pickled shallots and pickled bird’s eye chilies, a practice similar to the use of the pickled mustard leaves so beloved by the Yunnanese.

 The making of laap

-Making laap is about mincing the meat to the right consistency.
-An art by itself, mincing the meat should be exclusively done by using a knife and cutting board with plain muscle force.
-The mincing is done gradually by pounding the meat with the knife.
-The experienced cook will add, from time to time, small amounts of fresh blood to adjust the consistency – it ought to be smooth, somewhat gummy, and should hold together.
+Making laap is largely about mincing the meat to the right consistency.
+An art in itself, mincing the meat should be accomplished with a knife, a cutting board and plain muscle force.
+The mincing is completed gradually, by pounding the meat with the knife.
+The experienced cook will add, from time to time, small amounts of fresh blood to adjust the consistency – which should be smooth and somewhat gummy, and should hold together.
 The preferred meat cuts for good laap are the sirloin or the round.

-Consider the huge effort which was required to process large amounts of meat for a ceremony, the men sat in a circle, each holding two knives, and like a musical band, their pounding knife beat invited all the neighbors to join the fest.
+Consider the enormous effort required to manually prepare large amounts of meat for a community ceremony: the men gathered, sitting in a circle, with each man wielding two knives for pounding meat, with the rhythmic beat of the knives acting as an invitation for neighbors to join the activities.

-The skin and internal organs, all except the lungs, are thoroughly cleaned and boiled in water, with a few stalks of lemon grass, until soft and tender, then they are sliced to bite-size pieces.
-To add some crunch to the dish – garlic, shallots, some of the fat, skin, and internal organs are deep-fried separately until golden and crisp.
+The skin and internal organs, apart from the lungs, are thoroughly cleaned, and boiled in water with a few stalks of lemon grass until soft and tender; then they are sliced into bite-size pieces.
+To add some crunch to the dish, some of the fat, skin and internal organs, along with garlic and shallots, are deep-fried separately until golden and crisp.

-Mixing all the ingredients together in a salad-like fashion is called in Thai “yam laap” (ยำลาบ) or “so laap” (โสะลาบ).
-The minced meat is mixed with the Naam Phrik Laap, to which a small amount of the collagen rich stock, resulting from boiling the internal organs, is added as needed to achieve the right consistency – not too watery and not too dry.
-Then the internal organs are added along with chopped aromatic herbs, and the dish is finished by topping it with the crispy goodies.
+In Thai, the act of mixing all ingredients together in a salad-like fashion is called yam laap (ยำลาบ) or so laap (โสะลาบ): The minced meat is mixed with the naam phrik laap, to which a small amount of the collagen-rich stock (from boiling the internal organs) is added as necessary to achieve the right consistency – not too watery and not too dry.
+Then the internal organs are added along with chopped aromatic herbs, and the dish is finished by topping it with the crispy fried goodies.

-Lastly, to make a cooked laap, the ready-to-eat and fully seasoned laap mixed already with herbs is roasted in a wok without the addition of oil or liquids to cook the meat, resulting in what is referred to in Lanna as laap khuaa (ลาบคั่ว), or laap sook (ลาบสุก) in Isan.
+Finally, to make a cooked laap, the ready-to-eat and fully seasoned laap, already mixed with herbs, is roasted in a wok without the addition of oil or liquids to cook the meat: this result is referred to as laap khuaa (ลาบคั่ว) in Lanna, or laap sook (ลาบสุก) in Isan.

-Laap is being served with a wide range of herbs, vegetables, and green leaves collectively called Phak Gap Laap.
+Laap served with a wide range of herbs, vegetables and green leaves is known as phak gap laap.